lambdaclass/concrete/ROADMAP.md

 9. Add source contract soundness work to Phase 12: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim.
+10. Add contract diagnostics that explain whether the failure is caller-side precondition, callee-side postcondition, loop invariant initialization, invariant preservation, or variant decrease.
+11. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-10. Add one contract-bearing flagship retrofit after the machinery is real.
+12. Add one contract-bearing flagship retrofit after the machinery is real.

 ## Phase 6: Proof Ergonomics And Automation